 The names of the great skaters who have appeared in the carnival over the years are legion!
 Among them have been, before World War II, Gillis Grafström, Sonja Henie, Karl Schäfer, Andrée and Pierre Brunet, Maxi Herber and Ernst Baier, Olympic champions all and Cecilia Colledge and Felix Kaspar, World champions.

 Since then, the major champions who have appeared in the carnival have included Dick Button, Barbara Ann Scott, Tenley Albright, Hayes and Davis Jenkins, Carol Heiss, Sjoukje Dijkstra, Donald Jackson, Barbara Wagner and Robert Paul, Peggy Fleming, Dorothy Hamill, Charles Tickner, Elaine Zayak, Scott Hamilton, Brian Boitano, Kurt Browning, Yuka Sato, Frances Dafoe and Norris Bowden, Tai Babilonia and Randy Gardner, Alexei Yagudin, Stephane Lambiel and Jeffrey Buttle, all of whom have been World or Olympic champions or both.
 In recent years the carnival has always also included rising young stars, such as Jennifer Kirk, World Junior ladies champion in 2000 and Stephen Carriere, World Junior champion in 2007.
-Most recently, the Club has welcomed Evan Lysacek, Mirai Nagasu, Marissa Castelli & Simon Shnapir, Ross Miner, Jason Brown, and Gracie Gold.
+The Club has welcomed Evan Lysacek, Mirai Nagasu, Marissa Castelli & Simon Shnapir, Ross Miner, Jason Brown, Gracie Gold, Ryan Bradley, and Javier Hernandez.

 The third contribution of the Club to the sport is a less glamorous but most vital one; the administration of the sport, both nationally through service to USFS and internationally to the International Skating Union (ISU).
 Among Club members and former Club members who have served as president of USFS are A. Winsor Weld, the first president, Sherwin Badger, Charles M. Rotch, Benjamin T. Wright, Hugh C. Graham, Jr., Franklin S. Nelson and Charles U. Foster.
 Many members of the Club have served in positions of importance in both USFS and the ISU.